 Improving Knowledge: Nurses are front liners and remain indispensable in the promotion of positive views about issues relating to health in general and infertility in particular.
-The wrong notion expressed by some respondents in this study is critical and this may influence the ability of the couples to cope and also impact on their psychological wellbeing.
+The wrong notion expressed by some respondents in this study is critical and this may influence their attitude to people with infertility.
 Nurses therefore, are to identify couples with poor knowledge about infertility while conducting comprehensive assessment and interview and target interventions that will help correct these misconceptions or wrong views held by the couples.
 This study revealed that most couples believe that infertility is not a disease hence it is caused by evil spirits, witchcraft/curse.
 Nurses can lead change by educating the couples and the populace about the causes and risk factors of infertility.
 A nationwide campaign aimed at educating the masses on infertility related issues and discouraging stigmatization/discrimination should also be implemented.